- If you want to completely uninstall Andy OS from your Windows 10 computer, there are at least four ways to do it.

 - We've also included alternatives that you should try once you're done with Andy OS.

 Andy OS is an emulator with which you can run Android apps on Windows 10.
 However, the software became associated with cryptocurrency-mining malware in 2018.
 It also hogs about 415 megabytes of hard drive storage.

 So Andy users should consider uninstalling the emulator for the time being at least.
 This is how you can thoroughly uninstall Andy OS from Windows 10.

-1. Uninstall Andy OS via the Programs and Features Control Panel Applet
+1. Uninstall via the Control Panel applet

 - Then select Andy OS listed on the programs list.
-If you can’t see it, enter the keyword ‘Andy’ in the search box.
+If you can’t see it, enter the keyword Andy in the search box.

 - Press the Uninstall/Change button.
 An Andy OS uninstaller window will open.